Anxiety in Teens and Tweens: Helping Your Kid Through a Stressful Time

 Regardless of how old you are, it isn’t always easy to express your anxieties verbally.
 For teens and tweens, putting what they’re feeling into words can be even more challenging, so it’s important to pay attention to other changes in their behavior.
 If your child is affected by hearing news coverage about a recent natural disaster, they won’t always tell you they’re worried about what they’ve heard.
 Dr. Freedman says that, instead, they might complain of a stomach ache, headache, or nausea.
 Your child could also have more trouble sleeping than usual or experience appetite changes.
 Be sure to keep an eye out for anything out of the ordinary for your kid because it could indicate anxiety.

 Sometimes, when your teen or tween isn’t sure how to vocalize their anxiety, they’ll turn to humor to help them handle the situation instead.
-If your child is seeming to take a lighthearted or even disrespectful approach to COVID-19 by making their own memes about it, that doesn’t necessarily mean they aren’t struggling.
+That doesn’t necessarily mean they aren’t struggling.
 In fact, parents and guardians should recognize humor as a coping strategy.
 If you notice that your kid is spending a lot of time joking about a serious news event, it’s probably best to check in with them and give them a chance to express any other feelings they might have.

 Before sitting down with your child to have a conversation about something that might be making them anxious, take a moment to consider how you’re feeling.
 Being in a good place mentally can help you better support your kid.
 “Do some journaling,” Dr. Freedman suggests, “talk to your support system, and make sure you’re paying enough attention to the news to have an accurate assessment of what’s going on, without going into panic mode.”
 Then you can open the conversation once you feel grounded enough yourself.